-Please take the following into consideration the next time you consider letting your pet into the stream.
+Take the following into consideration the next time you consider letting your pet into a stream:

-- Stormwater washes petroleum, bacteria, dirt, litter and anything else found on our streets, into our streams.
+- Stormwater washes glass, litter, petroleum, bacteria, dirt and anything else found on our streets, into our streams.

 - Stormwater runoff is not treated or filtered before entering the streams.

-- You cannot see bacteria.
-Even if the water is clear, that doesn’t mean that it is clean.
+- You cannot see pathogens such as bacteria and viruses.
+Even if the water is clear, that doesn’t mean that it is safe.

 Events like sewer breaks can result in sudden increases in bacteria levels.